carlloos/carlloos/README.md

-:computer: i'm an undergrad in Computer Science at Universidade Federal de Alagoas!
+:computer: i'm an undergrad in Computer Science at Universidade Federal de Alagoas (UFAL)!

 :house_with_garden: I’m from Brazil.

-:books: I’m currently learning Data Science, Machine Learning and Deep Learning!.
+:books: I’m currently learning Data Science, Machine Learning and Deep Learning!

 🔭 I’m currently working on a project that utilizes deep learning as tool for medical image diagnosis!